Time delay estimation of traffic congestion propagation due to accidents based on statistical causality: Introduction

+Consequently, the accurate estimation of time delays has become crucial in addressing fundamental questions regarding the origin points and propagation of traffic congestion.
+Figure \ref{fig:eta} from \cite{lee2022quantifying} illustrates this study’s objective by showing how the impact of a traffic accident propagates to incoming roads.
+The black solid line represents the average speed on the road segment where the accident occurs, while the orange, green, and blue solid lines represent the average speeds on the three adjacent incoming roads.
+The average speed on the road segment was computed from GPS trajectory data provided by the NAVER Corporation using a map-matching process \citep{newson2009hidden}.
+We can observe a time lag when the impact of an accident propagates to incoming roads.
+The time delay increases in the order of blue, green, and orange.

+However, certain aspects of traffic congestion propagation pose statistical challenges to the accuracy of time delay estimation.
+First, the average speed on an incoming road is affected by various geographic and topological characteristics, such as road length and width, as well as road network topology.
+The impact of a traffic accident is distributed among all incoming roads in a complex pattern according to these characteristics.
+Furthermore, the duration of congestion is dynamic.
+As shown in the figure, the road denoted in blue exhibits a longer congestion duration than the other incoming roads.
+That is, the time delay in traffic congestion propagation does not simply denote a temporal pattern shift, but involves complicated temporal dynamics.
+Finally, data uncertainty is inherent in average road speeds.
+Trajectory-based average road speeds may be highly volatile depending on the availability of user data over a specific period.

-In this paper, we propose a new time delay estimation method for traffic congestion propagation between roads using lag-specific Transfer Entropy (TE).
-Our main contributions are as follows: \begin{itemize} \item We provide a model-free approach to estimate congestion propagation delays using a lag-specific TE estimator in complex urban road systems. \item We show that a nonlinear normalization with a sliding window, as a time series preprocessing method, is more effective than existing approaches in revealing the causal relationship between traffic speed data. \item We assess the accuracy of the time delay estimate using Markov bootstrap techniques. \item We validate the proposed method through numerical simulations as well as real user trajectory data obtained from one of the major GPS navigation systems in South Korea. \end{itemize}
+To overcome the challenges outlined above, we propose a novel time delay estimation method for traffic congestion propagation between roads using lag-specific transfer entropy (TE).
+Our main contributions are as follows: \begin{itemize} \item We provide a model-free approach to estimate congestion propagation delays using a lag-specific TE estimator in complex urban road systems. \item We quantify uncertainty in time delay estimation using bootstrap techniques.
+This uncertainty quantification is employed to evaluate the reliability of time delay estimates and serves as a basis for hyperparameter optimization. \item We show that decomposition and nonlinear normalization with a sliding window are effective time series preprocessing methods for revealing causal relationships between traffic speed data. \item We validate the proposed method through numerical simulations and real user trajectory data obtained from a major GPS navigation system in South Korea. \end{itemize}

-This paper is organized as follows: Section \ref{s2} reviews related studies.
-Section \ref{s3} introduces the bootstrap for Markov chains and a lag-specific transfer entropy with bias correction, and Section \ref{s4} proposes our new time delay estimation method.
-Section \ref{s5} and \ref{s6} validate the proposed method using simulated data and real congestion propagation data in a road network, respectively.
-Finally, Section \ref{s7} provides some concluding remarks regarding this study.
+The remainder of this paper is organized as follows: Section \ref{s2} provides an overview of related studies.
+Section \ref{s3} presents crucial background information pertaining to the proposed method.
+Section \ref{s4} outlines our proposed time delay estimation method.
+Sections \ref{s5} and \ref{s6} validate the proposed method using simulated and real congestion propagation data, respectively.
+Finally, concluding remarks are presented in Section \ref{s7}.